-Risk and protective factors exist in a wide variety of contexts; your biology, relationships, communities, culture, behaviors, and relationships all have a chance to contribute to your whole health story.
+Risk and protective factors exist in a wide variety of contexts.
+Your biology, relationships, communities, culture, and behaviors all have a chance to contribute to your health.
 They even influence each other.
-And while both lead to positive or negative effects, the risk or protective factors in a person’s life are not a measure of a person’s character.
+And while both lead to positive or negative effects, the risk or protective factors in a person’s life do not define them.

 Know the difference

-Physiological and genetic risks: Age, gender, high blood pressure, obesity, or your family medical history.
+Our physical body and genetics: Age, gender, high blood pressure, obesity, or family medical history.

 Key features of risk and protective factors

-Factors often relate to and build on each other.
+Factors are often related and can affect each other.

-Research shows that the more adverse childhood experiences an individual has, the higher their risk for negative health outcomes climbs.
-That’s because risk and protective factors are connected.
-Simply put, people with some risk factors have a greater chance of experiencing even more risk factors, and they are less likely to have protective factors.
+Research shows that the more childhood trauma an individual has, the higher their risk for poor health.
+Why?
+Because risk and protective factors are connected.
+Simply put, people with some risk factors have a greater chance of experiencing more risk factors.
+They are also less likely to have protective factors.
 This connection is true for protective factors, too.

 Nearly every risk or protective factor can be linked to a variety of health outcomes.
-For example, a child who grows up with harmful substance use in their home is at increased risk for other mental or behavioral health challenges, like anxiety or neglect.
-Fortunately, the opposite is also true.
-By effectively addressing a single risk factor or social problem, like poverty, we can lower the risk for a number of related negative health outcomes at once.
+For example, a child who grows up in a violent home is at increased risk of other health challenges, like anxiety or neglect.
+The good news?
+The opposite is also true.
+Addressing a single risk factor, like poverty, lowers the risk for many other unfavorable health outcomes.
 That’s one powerful way to help whole communities achieve better health.